lmcinnes/umap/doc/parametric_umap.rst

     test_images = test_images.reshape((test_images.shape[0], -1))/255.

-We can then the network into ParametricUMAP and train:
+We can then pass the network into ParametricUMAP and train:

 .. code:: python3